scientificLibs/PDFxTMD/README.md

 ## Installation

 To install PDFxTMD, please refer to the [INSTALL](INSTALL) file.
-Also, Check wiki for more information.
+Also, Check [site](https://raminkord92.github.io/PDFxTMD/) for more information.
 ## Quick Start

 ### 0. Requirements